Purav1603/Python-Project/README.md

 4.save books to file
 5.Exit

-**#Files:**

-- main.py - The entry point of the software and the menu
-- book.py - This file contains the Book class
-- member.py - This file contains the Member class
-- librarian.py - This file contains the librarian class
-- library.py - This file contains the Library class it handles the the file storage
-- books.csv - This file saves the books records
+**#Project Structure:**
+your-repo/
+│
+├── main.py           - Menu and the code that ties all the class together ├── Book.py           - This files contains the Book class ├── Member.py         - This File contains the Member class ├── Librarian.py      - This file contains the  Librarian class ├── Library.py        - This file contains the Library class like the books, members and librarian ├── Books.csv         - This file saves the books data └── README.md         - This file contains the Project description

   **Student Name:** Purav Satish
   **Student ID:** GH1050052